 University of the Pacific - Benerd College

 Of the five education-related master's programs offered by the University of the Pacific, only two of them can be taken at the Sacramento campus.
-These are the Master of Arts in Education with a focus on educational entrepreneurship or the Master of Arts in Education with a focus on organizational learning and effectiveness.
+These are the Master of Arts in Education with a focus on educational entrepreneurship and the Master of Arts in Education with a focus on organizational learning and effectiveness.
 There are 11 courses in each program, and a few of the topics students can expect to cover include leading in diverse contexts, action research, and organizational learning.
 Students can earn their degrees within two years, including the summer, by taking their courses online and attending weekend-long monthly residencies.

 Admissions Requirements for Master's in Education Programs in Sacramento